fxhash/fxhash-package/packages/fxhash/README.md

 #### Options

-`--inject` Inject the latest snippet into the html file.
-Default: `false`
+`--srcPath` The path to the source of the project.
+This is just relevant for ejected projects that actually have a nested structure.
+Default: `/src`

 ### `$ fxhash eject`

-`--srcPath` The path to eject the code into.
-If you set a custom path here you also must specify this path to the other commands.

 Will eject your project into a nested struture.
 It will copy all your code into a `srcPath` (Default: `/src`) and create a `package.json` file in the root of your project.
 This will allow you to configure any custom tooling you like while still being able to use the `@fxhash/cli` in your ejected project.

+#### Options

+`--srcPath` The path to eject the code into.
+If you set a custom path here you also must specify this path to the other commands.

 ### `$ fxhash add <package@version>`

-`--list` Lists all existing libraries that can be imported `--inject` Will also inject a <script /> tag into your projects html entry point pointing to the downloaded library

 Install an existing libaries.
 Beside being a convenience feature.
 This ensure that you are reusing existing libraries from the onchfs, which reduces the costs of storing your project on-chain 😎.

+#### Options

+`--list` Lists all existing libraries that can be imported `--inject` Will also inject a <script /> tag into your projects html entry point pointing to the downloaded library

+### `$ fxhash capture [args]`

+With the capture command you can test your bundled project agains the fx(hash) capture module.
+For params token you currently __must__ provide the inputBytes yourself.
+You can copy the inputBytes from the url when you are running the `fxhash-dev` command.

+#### Options

+`--zip` The path (absolute or relative) to the project's zip file you want to create the capture of.
+Default: `upload.zip` `--hash` The hash that is injected when the capture is taken.
+Default: random value `--minter` The minter address that is injected when the capture is taken.
+Default: random value `--iteration` The iteration number that is injeted when the capture is taken.
+Default: 1 `--inputBytes` The inputBytes that are injected when the capture is taken.
+Default: `undefined` `--x` The width in pixels.
+Capped at 2560.
+Default: 800 `--y` The height in pixels.
+Capped at 2550.
+Default: 800 `--trigger` The trigger mode.
+Either DELAY or FN_TRIGGER.
+Default: `delay` `--delay` The delay in ms for the trigger mode DELAY.
+Default: 3000 `--selector` The id of the canvas element to capture.

 ## Configuration with .env